6point6/dmarc_checker/README.md

 `cargo build --release` for release versions.

 ### Usage
 Provide a file of domains with the `-i' flag, and specify a file to output for the `-o' flag.
+The domain list needs to be a newline separated list of domains.

 **domain_list.txt**
 ```